dmoshi/serverless/dmoshi.com.contactme.lambda/README.md

 <br>

-The above commands will create an AWS CloudFormation stack with the following resources on your AWS environment :-
+The above commands will create an AWS CloudFormation stack with the following resources on your environment :-

 * IAM Role with permissions to publish messages to an SNS topic, this will be used by the lambda function.
 * One SNS Topic